Risdon Vale

 Risdon Vale is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Risdon Vale's cultural diversity was found to be below average.
-It had 74.3% citizens and 92.3% born in Australia, with 94.9% speaking English only at home.
-Christianity was the main religion, comprising 34.4%.
+Its population comprised 74.3% citizens, with 92.3% born in Australia and 94.9% speaking English only at home.
+Christianity was the predominant religion, practiced by 34.4%.

 Frequently Asked Questions - Diversity